 - Written communication — Create engaging email campaigns, best practices, and training materials that deflect support tickets and enable success at scale.

+CSM roles can also differ based on the team's structure within an organization.
 Large teams thrive through specialization, while small teams and early-stage ventures need generalists who can wear many hats.

 CSMs in large teams often fall into functional roles (think separate groups for onboarding, training, and even operations), while CSMs in small teams can expect broader responsibilities.